IamMaxim/vigilant-palm-tree/documents/interaction-states.md

 | ---- | ----- | ----- |
 | 🌲   | ❔    | ❔    |

-In this state the user is being distracted from his work by looking outside of the workspace.
-For example, he is talking to a person nearby.
+In this state the user is being distracted from their work by looking outside of the workspace.
+For example, they are talking to a person nearby.

 ### Absense